Aariq/my-website/content/post/2018-05-03-python-is-weird.markdown

 ## [1, 2, 3, 5, 6, 7]
 ```

-Clearly `+` is doing something different, it's concatenating `x` and `10`.
+Clearly `+` is doing something different in base Python---it's concatenating `x` and `10`.
 Similarly, `*` is not multiplying, but concatenating three `x`s in a row.
-This may seem totally ridiculous, but when you're working with strings, it's actually pretty freakin' great.
+This is completely ridiculous behavior for numbers, but when you're working with strings, it's actually pretty freakin' great.

 ```python